serverfarmer/sf-backup/README.md

 To enable encryption, you need to make the following changes in your `sf-keys` repository fork:

-- generate new GPG RSA key (manually) and store the private key in a safe place
+- generate new GPG RSA key pair (manually) and store the private key in a safe place
 - edit `functions` file and add your key ID to `gpg_backup_key` function
 - add your key to `gpg/` directory (filename must match key ID with `.pub` extension)
 - commit and push changes
 - re-execute `/opt/farm/setup.sh` on all your farm

-This will install `sf-gpg` extension, and execute GPG key setup, so it will require your attention and manual help.
+This will install `sf-gpg` extension, and execute GPG key setup, so it will require your attention and manual help (only once per host).

 If `gpg_backup_key` function returns nothing, backups are not encrypted - just compressed with `gzip -c9`.